HollyESmith/Forecasting_Polestar_Success/README.md

 We are looking to learn from past experiences to help us make investment decisions as we go into a slowing economy.
 We will be reviewing stock data from Tesla starting in 2010 to today.
 Once we have this information we will make a predictive model to help us make the best choices going into our first investments.

-Polestar electric vehical company has gone public recently, in June 2022.
-We are looking to learn from the performance of Tesla and other EV companies over the years to predict when the best time is to invest in Polestar.
+Polestar electric vehical company went public recently in June 2022.
+Can past performance of Tesla and other EV companies predict when the best time is to invest in Polestar?

 - Description of the source of data:
 Yahoo Finance API of historical pricing data to train our model for future price predictions using volume as a predictor.